 Wilmington, N.C.-headquartered PolyQuest is adding a post-consumer PET processing line at its Darlington, S.C. recycling plant, growing its RPET capacity by at least a third, the company stated this month.

-PolyQuest currently has the annual capacity to process about 50 million pounds of PCR, material that is sold into virtually every PET end market.
+PolyQuest currently has the annual capacity to process about 150 million pounds of recycled plastic, material that is sold into virtually every PET end market.
 Customer demand has increased to the point that its post-consumer lines were running at full capacity and all the output was sold out, explained Tod Durst, president of PolyQuest, in an interview.